-Section 120.6(b) of the Energy Code applies to retail food or beverage stores that have 8,000 square feet or more of conditioned area and use either refrigerated display cases or walk-in coolers or freezers.
-The Energy Code has minimum requirements for the condensers, compressor systems, refrigerated display cases, and refrigeration heat-recovery systems associated with the refrigeration systems in these facilities.
+§120.6(b) of the Energy Standards applies to retail food stores that have 8,000 square feet or more of conditioned area and use either refrigerated display cases or walk-in coolers or freezers.
+The Energy Standards have minimum requirements for the condensers, compressor systems, refrigerated display cases, and refrigeration heat-recovery systems associated with the refrigeration systems in these facilities.

-The Energy Code does not have minimum efficiency requirements for walk-ins, as these are deemed appliances and are covered by the California Appliance Efficiency Regulations (Title 20) and federal Energy Independence and Security Act of 2007.
+The Energy Standards do not have minimum efficiency requirements for walk-ins, as these are deemed appliances and are covered by the California Appliance Efficiency Regulations (Title 20) and federal Energy Independence and Security Act of 2007.
 Walk-ins are defined as refrigerated spaces with less than 3,000 square feet of floor area that are designed to operate below 55°F (13°C).
-Furthermore, the Energy Code does not have minimum equipment efficiency requirements for refrigerated display cases, as the minimum efficiency for these units is established by federal law in the Commercial Refrigeration Equipment Final Rule, but there are requirements for display cases that do result in reduced energy consumption.
+Additionally, the Energy Standards do not have minimum equipment efficiency requirements for refrigerated display cases, as the minimum efficiency for these units is established by federal law in the Commercial Refrigeration Equipment Final Rule, but there are requirements for display cases that do result in reduced energy consumption.